godotjs/javascript/README.md

 ## JavaScript language binding for godot game engine

-This module implements JavaScript language support for the godot game engine.
+This module implements JavaScript/TypeScript language support for the godot game engine.
 [QuickJS](https://bellard.org/quickjs/) is used as the ECMAScript engine.
-> QuickJS is a small and embeddable Javascript engine.
-It supports the ES2020 specification including modules, asynchronous generators and proxies.
->
-> It optionally supports mathematical extensions such as big integers (BigInt), big floating point numbers (BigFloat) and operator overloading.

-In the future it may also be possible to replace the ECMAScript engine with other engines such as V8 or SpiderMonkey.

-**This project is still in development so it may contain bugs.**

 -----

+### Features
+- Almost complete ES2020 support
+- All godot api avaliable
+- Operator overriding for builtin types (Vector3, Color, etc)
+- Using thirdpart libraries directly from npm
+- Multi-thread support with Worker API
+- Full TypeScript workflow support

 ### Compilation
 * Clone the source code of [godot](https://github.com/godotengine/godot)